mazetoken/mminer/README.md

 - package.json - npm packages (inculding grpc-bchrpc-node v 0.11.5 - works with BCHD nodes that have slp indexing enabled)

-- BCHD gRPC slp validation is added and optional GraphSearch GS++ slp validation can be used (https://slp.dev).
-Check generate_V1.ts in the Mminer src directory - add comment (//) to lines 92-104 to disable BCHD gRPC validation and remove comment from lines 107-141 to enable graphsearch GS++ validation
+- BCHD gRPC slp validation is added (https://slp.dev)

 - Mminer does not stop on halvening